huggingface/gym-pusht/README.md

 environment: [agent_x, agent_y, block_x, block_y, block_angle].
 The values are in the range [0, 512] for the agent
 and block positions and [0, 2*pi] for the block angle.

+If `obs_type` is set to `keypoints` the observation space is a 16-dimensional vector representing the keypoint locations of the T (in [x0, y0, x1, y1, ...] format).
+The values are in the range [0, 512].

 If `obs_type` is set to `pixels`, the observation space is a 96x96 RGB image of the environment.

 ### Rewards